-Disability and Prostrate Cancer - Social Security Disability Benefits
+Disability and Prostate Cancer - Social Security Disability Benefits

-Progressive, recurrent, or metastasized prostrate cancer automatically qualifies for disability benefits.
+Progressive, recurrent, or metastasized prostate cancer automatically qualifies for disability benefits.

 Prostate cancer is a very common type of cancer for older men.
 It involves cells in the prostate gland, and most prostate cancer cases also involve adenocarcinoma, a cancer in the epithelial cells.
 Prostate cancer often metastasizes to bones and lymph nodes.
 (Also see disability for other prostate problems.)